cybercongress/cybertensor-developer-docs/docs/subnets/working-with-keys.md

 # Working with Keys

-The Bittensor wallet holds the core ownership of the assets on the Bittensor network.
-It is the identity technology underlying all the operations in the Bittensor network.
-This section describes how to work with the Bittensor wallet keys.
-For a step-by-step guide on how to create a Bittensor wallet, see [Create Wallet](../getting-started/wallets.md).
+The Cybertensor wallet holds the core ownership of the assets on the Cybertensor network.
+It is the identity technology underlying all the operations in the Cybertensor network.
+This section describes how to work with the Cybertensor wallet keys.
+For a step-by-step guide on how to create a Cybertensor wallet, see [Create Wallet](../getting-started/wallets.md).

 ## Coldkey and hotkey

-A Bittensor wallet consists of a **coldkey** and a **hotkey**.
-The coldkey and hotkey are used for different operations in the Bittensor ecosystem.
-These two keys are logically connected via the Bittensor API.
+A Cybertensor wallet consists of a **coldkey** and a **hotkey**.
+The coldkey and hotkey are used for different operations in the Cybertensor ecosystem.
+These two keys are logically connected via the Cybertensor API.

 :::tip Coldkey and hotkey each are pairings of separate private and public keys Each key is a pairing of two seperate [EdDSA cryptographic keypairs](https://en.wikipedia.org/wiki/EdDSA#Ed25519).
 Hence, a coldkey is a pairing of a private key and a public key.
 Similarly, a hotkey is a pairing of another set of private key and public keys.
 In this sense, a coldkey or a hotkey is each analogous to an account on a blockchain, where the account is defined by a pair of a public and a private key.